himavarshini/learning/cpp/README.md

 2. The function `main()` is called but before that `int` is kept, the `int` type is basically returned by the `main()` function.
 Every function in C program may or many not return a value. so in our `main()` above there, returns an int, like the last statement `return 0` returning integer 0.
 A function can return anything and nothing.
 3. The function `printf()` is called with argument `"Hello C\n"`. argument is basically what the type of variable a function accept.
 There can be variable arguments to the function and are covered in coming sections of this manual.
 The `"` is the usage to define a string. string is basically a group of characters followed by a null terminator. a null terminator defines where the string end. the null terminator is basically `\0`. it is not `o` but is `0`.
 4. the `\n` is basically a new line. when `printf()` prints the message on to screen, the new line is printed after the last character is being printed.
-5. the `//` is comment. comments are basically used to describe what the line or function mean.
+5. the `//` is comment. comments are basically used to describe what the line of code means.
 One can meaningfully define what the particular part of the source code really means.
 Anything in english language can be written in the comment section

 ### streams (`stdin`, `stdout` and `stderr`)